Virginia’s Crime Victim and Witnesses Rights Act

 Return of Property: In the investigation and prosecution for certain crimes, law enforcement authorities may hold your property as evidence until the case is completed and all appeals have been exhausted.
-If the withholding of your property to be used as evidence constitutes a hardship, please contact the Commonwealth’s Attorney or Victim-Witness Director.
+If the withholding of your property to be used as evidence constitutes a hardship, please contact the Commonwealth’s Attorney or Victim-Witness Program.
 They may be able to assist you in the return of your property, provided photographs are taken of the items.

 Update on Case Status: Victims have the right to be notified of bond hearings, preliminary hearings and trials.
-Forms to request notification are available in the Victim-Witness Director’s office.
+Forms to request notification are available in the Victim-Witness Program’s office.
 Sheriff’s Office, jail superintendents and the Department of Corrections must also notify victims, or persons designated in writing by victims, of the release, transfer, escape or change of name of a prisoner, if victims have requested notice in writing and have provided their names, current addresses and telephone numbers.

 Rights Accorded to Crime Victims and Witnesses: Victims have the right to remain in the courtroom during the trial and during all hearings which the defendant may attend, unless the Judge has determined that the victim is a material witness and a motion is made to separate witnesses during the course of the trial.
 The motion, if made, must be granted and all witnesses must stay outside the courtroom, except while testifying, while evidence is being presented.
-Victims may be present at bail or bond hearings, preliminary hearings, trials, etc. The Victim-Witness Director is available to provide courtroom tours and to be with the victim throughout the trial at all times upon request.
+Victims may be present at bail or bond hearings, preliminary hearings, trials, etc. The Victim-Witness Program is available to provide courtroom tours and to be with the victim throughout the trial at all times upon request.

 Restitution: The defendant in a criminal case may be ordered to pay restitution to the victim for property damage or personal injuries resulting from the crime (prior to court the victim shall submit to the prosecutor an itemized list of property lost and/or other expenses).
 Restitution may also include interest.
-It is the victim’s responsibility to inform the Victim-Witness Director of any change of address.
-The Victim-Witness Director will help monitor restitution payments to ensure that they are being made in a timely fashion.
+It is the victim’s responsibility to inform the Victim-Witness Program of any change of address.
+The Victim-Witness Program will help monitor restitution payments to ensure that they are being made in a timely fashion.

 Travel Expenses for a Victim or Witness: The Commonwealth of Virginia will reimburse certain travel expenses for victims or witnesses provided the following conditions are met: